Synclavier: Technological achievements

 When the company launched and evolved its technology, there were no off-the-shelf computing systems, integrated software, or sound cards.
 Consequently, all of the hardware from the company's main real-time CPU, all input and output cards, analog-to-digital and digital-to-analog cards and its memory cards were developed internally, as well as all of the software.
 The hardware and software of the company's real-time capability were used in other fields completely remote to music, such as the main Dartmouth College campus computing node computers for one of the USA's first campus-wide computing networks, and in medical data acquisition research projects.

 End of manufacture

 New England Digital ceased operations in 1993.
-According to Jones, "The intellectual property was bought up by a bank—then it was owned by a Canadian company called Airworks—and I bought the intellectual property and the trademark back from a second bank which had foreclosed on it from Airworks."
+According to Jones, "The intellectual property was bought up by a bank—then it was owned by a Canadian company called Airworks—and I bought the intellectual property and the trademark back from a second bank, which had foreclosed on it from Airworks."

 Reincarnations

 In 2019, Jones released an iOS version of the Synclavier dubbed Synclavier Go! using much of the original code base.
-Jones has also worked with Arturia to bring the Synclavier V software version of the instrument to their V Collection plugin suite.
+Jones has also worked with Arturia to bring the Synclavier V software version of the instrument to the Arturia V Collection plugin suite.

 In 2022, Synclavier Digital released and started production on the Regen, a desktop FM synthesizer.